-Irwin Mitchell’s Public Law & Human Rights team in Bristol represented Mr W, a vulnerable adult in his late forties who has cerebral palsy and severe learning disabilities.
+Irwin Mitchell’s Public Law & Human Rights solicitors in Bristol represented Mr W, a vulnerable adult in his late forties who has cerebral palsy and severe learning disabilities.
 He lives in his own home with a 24 hour care team.

 In 2012, his family suspected that Mr W had been abused by one of his carers.
 The carer was removed and an investigation took place but the outcome was inconclusive because Mr W couldn’t communicate what had happened to him.
 The incident was hugely upsetting for the whole family and had a lasting impact on Mr W.